History of Uruguay: Military dictatorship, 1973–1985

+A general election was held later in 1984.
+Colorado Party leader Julio María Sanguinetti won the presidency and, following the brief interim Presidency of Rafael Addiego Bruno, served from 1985 to 1990.
+On 8 March 1985, an amnesty law was enacted, providing for the release of individuals detained for political reasons or related offenses.
+The measure also extended to members of the MLN-T who had participated in left-wing insurgent activities prior to the 1973 coup.
+A separate law authorized the reinstatement of public servants who had been dismissed on ideological grounds, allowing them to recover their positions and administrative careers.
+On 11 April, the National Repatriation Commission was established, facilitating the return of approximately 16,000 emigrants through employment programs and job-training initiatives.

 Around 180 Uruguayans are known to have been killed during the 12-year military rule from 1973 to 1985.
 Most were killed in Argentina and other neighboring countries, with only 36 of them having been killed in Uruguay.
 A large number of those killed were never found, and the missing people have been referred to as the "disappeared", or "desaparecidos" in Spanish.